Deadline: Mar 8, 2023 - 11:45 pm

 What does the program offer?

-This 13-day residency provides mentorship from faculty members and one-on-one workshopping.
-Instructors will discuss ideas, experiences, and obstacles that participants may be encountering with their literary journalism.
-Writers will have time to work on their manuscripts, receive individual consultations with faculty, and participate in group discussions.
+Faculty provide mentorship and one-on-one workshopping.
+Instructors will discuss ideas, experiences, and obstacles that you may be encountering with their literary journalism.
+You will have time to work on their manuscripts, receive individual consultations with faculty, and participate in group discussions.